Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 - Shuts down learning and realistic planning

-The Fix: Balance outcomes with processes by focusing primarily on what you can control—your daily actions and progress rather than just results.
+The Fix: Balance outcomes with processes by focusing primarily on what you can control: your daily actions and progress rather than just results.
 For every outcome goal, create at least three process goals that are 100% within your control.

 Setting Too Many Goals Simultaneously

 Attempting to pursue multiple objectives simultaneously is a recipe for disappointment.
-As one expert explains, “If you try to focus on a bunch of different goals at once, you can’t give each goal the attention it requires.”
+As one expert explains, “If you try to focus on a bunch of different goals at once, you can’t give each goal the attention it requires” [4].
 Experts recommend:

-- No more than 7-10 goals annually
+- No more than 7 to 10 goals annually

 - One “keystone” goal that makes everything else easier

-- Just 1-3 focused goals per quarter
+- Just 1 to 3 focused goals per quarter

 The Fix: Apply the “less is more” principle by choosing one critical goal per area of life.
 Prioritize ruthlessly, focusing on goals that create compound effects (improving one area positively impacts others).
 Use the quarterly planning approach described earlier to prevent goal overload.